Canada's Alberta to introduce economy-wide carbon tax in 2017

 Alberta's energy sector has also been hammered with thousands of layoffs in recent months due to slumping global oil prices.

+The government said each oil sands operator would still be allowed to increase their annual carbon pollution from an average of 70 million tons per year to a maximum of 100 million tons under proposed legislation.

-Several major oil companies, including Suncor Energy Inc , Cenovus Energy Inc, Canadian Natural Resources Ltd and the Canadian division of Royal Dutch Shell Plc endorsed the government proposal to set a cap that would still allow overall oil sands emissions to grow by about 40 per cent.
+It said this plan was endorsed by several major oil companies, including Suncor Energy, Cenovus, Canadian Natural Resources Ltd and the Canadian division of Royal Dutch Shell Plc.

-"This plan recognizes the need for balance between the environment and the economy - one that should provide greater flexibility for the industry and the province on a go-forward basis," said Murray Edwards, chair of Canadian Natural.

-Environmental groups, including the Pembina Institute, Forest Ethics and Environmental Defence Canada, also endorsed the plan.
+Environmental groups, including the Pembina Institute, Forest Ethics and Environmental Defence Canada, also endorsed the plan, the province said.

-Greenpeace Canada described the plan as a "historic first step" to slowing growth of pollution, but said more needed to be done by all jurisdictions to prevent dangerous changes to the climate.
+The province estimated its new plan would cost the average household about C$320 per year in 2017 and C$470 per year in 2018.

+Notley will bring her plan into a meeting of Canadian premiers with Prime Minister Justin Trudeau, to prepare Canada's national strategy at the upcoming Paris climate change summit. ($1 = 1.3328 Canadian dollars) (Reporting By Mike De Souza; Editing by Jonathan Oatis)